sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : An extended version of dvipdfm
+Short desc    : An extended version of dvipdfm
 URL          : http://tug.org/texlive/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : Dvipdfmx (formerly dvipdfm-cjk) is a development of dvipdfm
+Descript     : Dvipdfmx (formerly dvipdfm-cjk) is a development of dvipdfm
              : created to support multi-byte character encodings and large
              : character sets for East Asian languages.
 Dvipdfmx, if "called"
              : with the name dvipdfm, operates in a "dvipdfm compatibility"